 Logical Reasoning Analysis and Tips

-This guide has been created to help you better understand Logical Reasoning tests.
-Use this analysis to gather how logical questions work as well as our best logical reasoning advice.
+This guide has been created to help you understand Logical Reasoning tests.
+Use this analysis to learn how logical reasoning questions work and to find out our advice on tackling these questions.

 What is logical reasoning?

 Logical reasoning tests are designed to measure your powers of logical reasoning and problem solving ability.
-You will be tested on whether you are able to analyse the visual graphics / graphs being displayed and to logically deduce the correct answer based on the answer options.
-One example may be to 'complete the picture' and you must determine which missing piece fits into the deficit.
+You will be tested on whether you are able to analyse the images being displayed and to logically deduce the correct answer from the available answer options.
+One example may be to 'complete the picture' and you must determine which missing piece fits into the missing part of the puzzle.

-You will be tested on whether you are able to analyse the visual graphics / graphs being displayed and to logically deduce the correct answer based on the answer options.
+You will be tested on whether you are able to analyse the images being displayed and to logically deduce the correct answer from the available answer options.

 For a clearer understanding of logical reasoning tests, visit our logical reasoning page where we have a two part logical reasoning video tutorial.